bachelor-2014/report/v2/human_interaction.md

 achieved as we have full control of what is run on the BeagleBone.
 By running our software as a service it will startup when the BeagleBone boots, allowing the user to simply power the board to start the program and make the EvoBot ready for use.
-This will however require a technician only if something goes wrong in the process.
+This will require a technician only if something goes wrong in the process.
+Our scripts for making the software start as a service can be found in out util repository [@bachelor_util].

 The second part where the user must connect to the robot have, however, introduced difficulties, as connecting to EvoBot requires two things: